yuvaldori/gigaspaces-wiki-jekyll/xap97/cpp-processing-unit.markdown

 Optional settings you may include as part of the processing unit declaration:

-\--Space properties settings
+- Space properties settings
-\--Transaction Manager settings
+- Transaction Manager settings
-\--SLA settings such as cluster topology
+- SLA settings such as cluster topology
-\--Local cache/view settings
+- Local cache/view settings
-\--External Data Source settings
+- External Data Source settings
-\--Security settings
+- Security settings
-\--Space Filter settings
+- Space Filter settings
-\--Replication Filter settings
+- Replication Filter settings
-\--Space Mode Context Loader settings
+- Space Mode Context Loader settings

 Here is an example for a processing unit with a c++ worker deployed, using a clustered SLA-driven container that is running in a partitioned topology with one backup: